 Now go make some time-lapses of your own and share them with other DJI creators!

-Considering buy a camera drone?
-Read the buying guides:
+Considering buying a camera drone?
+Check out our buying guide:

-Want to learn more aerial photography tips?
-Check our articles:
+Want to learn more about aerial photography?
+Check out these articles:

 Like DJI Support on Facebook!